pedro-abundio-wang/computer-vision/docs/blogs/python-numpy-tutorial.md

 print(np.array([a[0, 1], a[0, 1]]))  # Prints "[2 2]"
 ```

-One useful trick with integer array indexing is selecting or mutating one element from each row of a matrix:
+One useful trick with integer array indexing is **selecting or mutating one element from each row of a matrix**:

 ```python
 import numpy as np